pulumi/examples/aws-ts-ruby-on-rails/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# AWS EC2 Ruby on Rails
+# Ruby on Rails Server Using Amazon EC2

 This is a conversion of the AWS CloudFormation Application Framework template for a basic Ruby on Rails server.
 It creates a single EC2 virtual machine instance and uses a local MySQL database for storage.
 Sourced from